 If you’re having difficulty resolving your L&I claim, an L&I attorney can help move things along.

-Call Emery | Reddy today for a free case review.
+If you have been injured in the workplace call Emery | Reddy today to speak with our legal team for a free case review.
 Please remember to have your L&I claim number readily available.

 To determine the value of your L&I claim you first need to understand the different types of L&I settlements offered in Washington State.

 An IME is a medical evaluation requested by the Washington State Department of Labor and Industries (L&I) or a self-insured employer to review your medical history and accident details, to establish finding, opinions, and conclusions about your physical condition.

 Navigating an L&I claim can be extremely complex and time-consuming, even when you’re not the injured or sick party.
 Learn how to ensure that your L&I claim is closed quickly and in your best interests.

 Meet The Team

 The L&I attorneys at Emery | Reddy are passionate about helping workers with L&I claims and employment law issues.
 We Help Workers®: it’s our motto and what drives us every day.

 We know how L&I and big companies think, and we understand the tactics they use.
 Our Seattle L&I attorneys use that knowledge coupled with over two decades of experience to help our clients get access to the L&I benefits to which they are legally entitled and hold employers accountable when they break the law.